 The «Hotel Bad Muntelier» got two new faces in September 1, 2019: Manuela Stillhard and Thomas Kunz started in their new roles as hosts.
 Also, in the same year, the interior courtyard was reshaped, the event rooms and the restaurant «See la vie» were both renovated and refurbished.

-After four generations, the Fasnacht-family has sold and handed over the «Hotel Bad Muntelier» to the new owners, Franziska and Marcel Jörg, both well rooted in the area.
+After four generations, the Fasnacht family sold and handed over the «Bad Muntelier» to the new owners, Franziska and Marcel Jörg, both well rooted in the area.

-The tavern invited for public dancing events.
+The tavern is where public dancing events were held.

 There was a lot of talk about the number of taverns in Muntelier.
 The local council decided in 1825 to close all but two pubs.
 So only the «Hechten» (the trout) and the tavern by the embarkation point, todays «Bad Murtensee», survived.